November 28, 2022 /

 Contact the Temple to see when the next class will start.

-Established by Felice Schrager, this program recognizes the life of her late husband, Dr Louis Schrager, by bringing in some of the best academic minds to speak on topics that fascinated him.
+In memory of Felice and Louis Schrager, this program, initially established by Felice and carried forward by their children, brings in some of the best academic minds to speak on topics that fascinated them both.
 Previous speakers include: Dr. Wendy Zierler, Dr. Lisa Grant, and Dr. Jonathan Mendilow.

 This lecture series represents some of the best thinkers and writers who engage with the question of what it means to be a Jew.
 Topics have included the Holocaust, Jewish Mysticism, Faith, Middle East Politics, and many, many others.
 This lecture series is named after those we call The Keepers of Jewish Excellence, who are a special group of Temple members committed to providing Jewish excellence for both the Temple community and the entire Jewish community.